jonnyweatherly/aajonusnet/md/Interviews/Rae Bradbury Interview 2.md

 Q: What kinds of raw fat and meat do you eat?

-A: Avocado, unsalted raw butter, raw cream, unsalted raw cheeses, coconuts, freerange eggs produced without hormones, oils pressed below 96° F., like olive, sunflower, peanut and flax (with high lignans).
+A: Avocado, unsalted raw butter, raw cream, unsalted raw cheeses, coconuts, free-range eggs produced without hormones, oils pressed below 96° F., like olive, sunflower, peanut and flax (with high lignans).
 Raw meats that I eat are fish, chicken, turkey, lamb, beef, and sometimes the glands, for instance, liver.
 However, I eat bone marrow and glands